 A full reference to all properties of the template objects is given at the end of this book.
 The examples covered here might not cover all possibilities.

 COMMENTS

-The fields in the Comments section in the screenshot above are accessible through \$gimme->publication as follows:
+The fields in the Comments section are accessible through \$gimme->publication as follows:

 Public allowed to comment?
 Check this box if non-subscribers will be allowed to make comments on articles